 About Dan Blewett

-Dan Blewett is co-owner of Warbird Training Academy and the Warbird Senators Baseball Club in Central Illinois.
+Dan Blewett is a former pro pitcher, baseball academy owner and author of two baseball books.
 A professional pitcher of six seasons, Dan specializes in pitching and strength and conditioning for baseball and softball players.
 He speaks to teams, schools and aspiring athletes, and writes for numerous fitness and baseball websites.
-His first book, Pitching Isn’t Complicated, was published in 2013.
-Visit Danblewett.com and follow him on Instagram @coachdanblewett for his unique take on training, baseball and sports.
-Get Dan’s Free eBook, What It Takes, filled with advice for players and parents on how to fulfill their dreams in baseball.
+Visit his pitching website and subscribe to his YouTube channel for more baseball and pitching videos.

 Entries by Dan Blewett